IRISH LUCK Meets Bulgarian Excellence

 Attaching my EFHW soon lit up the S-Meter and the joy of spinning that big VFO began.
 To be totally honest, I found the dial to be uber-sensitive and need to see if there's anything in the menu to allow me to slow it down a little.

-There's no 500Hz step available which I really do miss (it's available on almost every other radio I own)!
+There's no 500Hz step available which I really do miss (it's available on most every other radio I own)!
 On SSB I find that generally, people transmit on a 1K or half a K frequency.
 In fact, I've found more and more people using half-k frequencies (like in the video sample below).
-Having that size step makes tuning so much quicker
+Having that size step makes tuning so much quicker!

 Anyway I spun the dial and found a station on 20M and the audio sounded nice and rich - it reminded me very much of the ELAD FDM DUO.